Virbac Group

 Stewardship initiatives

-D.1.1.
-Virbac has not provided any updates on its disclosure regarding formal initiatives for antibiotic stewardship and shares minimal detail of its efforts to tackle AMR via stewardship efforts.
-The company does mention that regarding the development of alternatives to antibiotics, it is focused on the production of vaccines to reduce the use of antibiotics in animal production and has initiated several partnership programs to advance the development of innovative products to reduce/replace antibiotic use but lacks clear disclosure on its stewardship efforts.
+Virbac has a general statement about encouraging farming practices that favour prevention and individualised treatment.
+Virbac also continues to highlight that it is focused on the production of vaccines to reduce the use of antibiotics and has initiated several partnership programs to advance the development of innovative products to reduce/replace antibiotic use.

 Lobbying and political expenditure